jeffdgr8/kotbase/couchbase-lite-ktx/README.md

 ##### JSON deserialization

-Kotbase KTX also provides extensions for mapping documents from a JSON string to Kotlin class.
+Kotbase KTX also provides extensions for mapping documents from a JSON string to a Kotlin class.
 This works well together with a serialization library, like [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization), to decode the JSON string to a Kotlin object.